Email attachments from Apple Mail are not added to issues any more in v1.2

 We tried debugging (we are not Ruby programmers but we are programmers :)) but as far as we can determine the issue is in ActionMailer

-#2 Updated by Daan Poron almost 4 years ago
+#2 Updated by Daan Poron about 4 years ago

 I did some further debugging, the problem lies in ActionMailer and has something to do with how Apple Mail handles boundaries.
 In Tmail::Mail it will read create an object of the mail received.
 Here it will check for attachments using the boundaries used in mails to separate multiple parts.
 The problem we are having with Apple Mail is that the boundary defined in the header of the mail is different then for the Actual attachments.